SciML/sciml.ai/_posts/2018-2-17-Reactions.md

 We have a new method by @onoderat for SDEs which is the Predictor-Corrector Euler (PCE) method.
 This methods works on non-diagonal SDEs and [can be more much more efficient than EM](https://github.com/JuliaDiffEq/StochasticDiffEq.jl/pull/53).
-It does require the definition of a separate function `ggprime` (defined in the [documentation](http://docs.juliadiffeq.org/latest/solvers/sde_solve.html#Special-Noise-Forms-1)) and we will be working to define function versions that will autodifferentiate and numerical differentiate (also symbolically build) this function.
+It does require the definition of a separate function `ggprime` (which will be defined in the [documentation](http://docs.juliadiffeq.org/latest/solvers/sde_solve.html#Special-Noise-Forms-1)) and we will be working to define function versions that will autodifferentiate and numerical differentiate (also symbolically build) this function.